Follow Christine

 - Twitching: A local twitch response often means you've found a trigger point that's beginning to release.

-- Referral sensations: Tightness or discomfort may appear away from where you're pressing (lower back, front of hip, glutes, outer hip, or upper thigh).
+- Referral sensations: You may feel tightness or discomfort in a location away from where you're applying pressure, such as the lower back, front of the hip, glutes, outer hip, or upper thigh.
 This is normal.

-- Muscle softening: Over time, the resistance under the Mark decreases as the muscle releases.
+- Muscle softening: Over time, the initial resistance under the Hip Hook decreases as the muscle lets go.

 - Tingling or numbness: You may be pressing too close to a nerve.